 Since corrosion is a widespread problem within absorption heat pump (AHP) integration, a detailed literature review dealing with this topic was conducted.
-AHPs for heating purposes with a heat source temperature above 0 °C normally use Water/Lithium bromide (H2O/LiBr) as working pair.
+AHPs for heating purposes with a heat source temperature above 0 °C normally use Water/Lithium bromide ($H_2O/LiBr$) as working pair.
 However, in combination with oxygen the solution has a corrosive effect on the materials used.
 The most vulnerable part of the AHP is the generator.
 During the desorption process the concentration of Lithium bromide (LiBr) in the solution increases which also increases the corrosiveness of the solution.
-Therefore, it is necessary to choose a material for the generator heat exchanger can be designed as a falling film or a flooded one.
+Therefore, it is necessary to choose a material for the generator heat exchanger which withstands high temperatures and is resistant to corrosion.
+In general, the heat exchanger can be designed as a falling film or a flooded one.
 A falling film heat exchanger in the generator can slightly increase the efficiency due to a higher temperature of the solution and the refrigerant but has the drawback of giving the intake air direct contact with the heat exchanger pipes.
 This may lead to corrosion at the inside of the heat exchanger pipes which causes material removal periodically.
-Within a flooded heat exchanger most of the material surface inside the AHP is covered by the H2O/LiBr solution and protects the pipes from direct contact with air.
+Within a flooded heat exchanger most of the material surface inside the AHP is covered by the $H_2O/LiBr$ solution and protects the pipes from direct contact with air.